RoshanAH/dash/README.md

 ## What is it?

 dash is nothing too complicated.
-It uses [tmux](https://github.com/tmux/tmux) to display a few of my most commonly used *top utilities all in one place.
+It uses [tmux](https://github.com/tmux/tmux) to display a few of my commonly used *top utilities all in one place.
 This project is really for me to get more comfortable with nix dev environments and managing flakes.

 ## Preview
   ![image](https://github.com/user-attachments/assets/ecd68afd-af2d-433a-95d9-8f6ec5f80451)